 In the results of our ongoing survey, many people who are currently using CBD products claim that CBD makes them feel calmer and more relaxed.
-However, it’s hard to determine what CBD will do to you as an individual exactly as CBD affects each one of us differently.
+However, it’s hard to determine what CBD may do to you as an individual as CBD affects each one of us differently.

 There are some scientific experiments indicating that cannabinoids work in a similar way to the endocannabinoids that the human body already produces in healthy people.
 The mechanisms of action are still not fully explained and there are no conclusive studies showing any clear path.

 No, CBD does not get you high.
 It is 100% non-psychoactive.
 THC is the compound that gets you high.

 Cannadoca CBD oil, contains high levels of CBD, a natural compound found in the hemp plant – part of the cannabis family.
 All our products are THC FREE thanks to a patented technology used during the extraction process.
 When cannabis contains high levels of THC, it produces psychoactive effects that will make you high – and is commonly referred to as marijuana.

 If drug testing is part of your profession, always do your research before start taking CBD.
 At Cannadoca, we can’t give medical, professional or legal advice.
 So we advise that you should always check your employer’s policy or the latest drug testing information on CBD before start taking our CBD products.

 Most CBD products derived from hemp, which means their THC levels will be less than the legal 0.3%.
 In our Full Spectrum CBD Oil, the THC is practically 0%, but we have other cannabinoids in the product.